aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/cshape/_index.md

 ```

+Gets the bounding box of current entity in its object space coordinate system.

+**Returns:**
-Gets the bounding box of current entity in its object space coordinate system. **Example:** The following code shows how to calculate the bounding box of a shape
+[BoundingBox](../../com.aspose.threed/boundingbox) - the bounding box of current entity in its object space coordinate system. **Example:** The following code shows how to calculate the bounding box of a shape

 ```
 Entity entity = new Sphere();